cypherpunk-symposium/decentralized-protocols-toolkit/blockchains/ethereum/eips_and_updates/pectra.md

 <img src="https://github.com/user-attachments/assets/3cb0f48b-88aa-4844-9a46-ede10e09837e" width="80%"/>
 </p>

-  - introduces a new transaction, the setcode tx, very similar to eip-1559 txs, with an addition autorization list elements ("authorizing some code to live into your account" through creating by template)
+  - introduces a new transaction, the setcode tx, very similar to eip-1559 txs, with an additional authorization list elements ("authorizing some code to live into your account" through creating by template)

 <p align="center">
 <img src="https://github.com/user-attachments/assets/76a0d234-61d9-4617-bc3e-e3fe8903bb40" width="80%"/>